Biden administration finalizes rule to target 'misleading' Medicare Advantage ads - KESQ

 “We are also finalizing new minimum wait time standards for behavioral health,” Seshamani said, as well as requiring that most types of Medicare Advantage plans include behavioral health services.

+The American Hospital Association said in a statement Wednesday that it applauds the increased attention on Advantage plans.

+“Hospitals and health systems have raised the alarm that beneficiaries enrolled in some Medicare Advantage plans are routinely experiencing inappropriate delays and denials for coverage of medically necessary care,” said Ashley Thompson, the group’s senior vice president for public policy analysis and development.
+“This rule will go a long way in protecting patients and ensuring timely access to care, as well as reducing inappropriate administrative burden on an already strained health care workforce.”

-“The Biden-Harris Administration has made exceptionally clear that one of its top priorities is protecting and strengthening Medicare,” CMS Administrator Chiquita Brooks-LaSure said in a news release Wednesday.
+Protecting and strengthening Medicare is one of the administration’s top priorities, CMS Administrator Chiquita Brooks-LaSure said in a news release Wednesday.
 “With this final rule, CMS is putting in place new safeguards that make it easier for people with Medicare to access the benefits and services they are entitled to, while also strengthening the Medicare Advantage and Part D programs.”

 On Friday, CMS issued controversial final payment policies for 2024 that seek to limit overbilling by Medicare Advantage plans.
 The changes include updating the risk adjustment model to better ensure that payments are in line with patients’ medical conditions and that insurers don’t add diagnoses to inflate their billing.